thisIsGreta/Blog/README.md

 # Blog Project
-To build a personal blog using Python, Flask, Request and Jinja.
+To build a personal blog using Html Form, Python, Flask, Request and Jinja.

 # What I learned:
 1) Sending over arguments from Python file to HTML file.
 In the HTML file, the variable shall be wrapped with {{ }}